STUDY THROUGH THE YEARS

-Hundreds of stories including New York Times and Today Show where over 500,000 women came to my site
+Hundreds of stories including New York Times and Today Show where over 500,000 women came to the site

-Couldn't roll out because the consumer responded to Cricket personally, but the industry wasn't ready for a plus-size older woman to lead the fit side of fashion
+Couldn't roll out because the consumer responded to Cricket's innovation personally, but the industry wasn't ready for a plus-size older woman to lead the fit side of fashion

 Activated Media Attention: